WalletScrutiny/WalletScrutinyCom/_android/com.tradeq.md

 - The website issues a Cloudflare Host error 524
 - The app does not send a verification email after registration.
 - Without being able to test the app, we'll have to go by the description.
 This is a trading bot and very likely connects to exchanges via an API.
 Thus it is **not a wallet**.
 - Moreover, the app was last updated in 2022.
-We believe it is also a candidate for being **defunct**
+We believe it is **defunct**